“I only change my strings when they break.”

 In most cases, these two kinds of strings are not interchangeable.
 Putting nylon strings on a guitar built for playing with steel strings can seriously damage the bridge, the frets, or the saddle.

 Before splurging on guitar strings, make sure you what type your guitar needs.

 Manufacturers use different terms to describe the gauge of their strings, so what one might call light, another might call medium.
 This makes it difficult to compare gauges among different brands.

 That is why you should use the string diameter instead.
 Because each string in a set obviously has a different diameter, it has become commonplace to refer to a set by the diameter of the E string.
 So if you have a set of strings with that measure .011/.015/.018/.026/.036/.050 from the E string, this would simply be called an “11”.

 For beginners, we always recommend lighter gauges.
 They are easier to play if you don’t yet have the hand strength or callouses of a more advanced player.
-If you play metal guitar and like to play in drop D tuning, heavier gauge strings would be better.
+If you play metal guitar and like to play in drop D tuning, or tune even lower to drop C, heavier gauge strings would be better.

 On a classical guitar, gauges are not that important.
 Instead, you need to pay attention to the string tension.

 String Tension Designations

 If you are looking to replace your classical guitar strings, it is also important to check the string tension designations.
 In general, they are categorized into three main groups: low tension strings (otherwise termed as moderate or light tension), normal tension ( sometimes referred to as medium tension), and high tension strings (also called hard or strong tension).